xavdid/advent-of-code/blog/src/content/writeups/2024/7/index.md

 Instead of letters, we can use the pre-built `add` and `mul` functions from the `operator` module.
 Those, plus our list of numbers and we have everything we need to produce a total... except the algorithm, of course.

-I enjoy recursion, so I figured I'd give that a go.
+> I enjoy recursion, so I figured I'd give that a go.
+If you want a more thorough introduction to recursive concepts, I recommend jumping back to [2020 day 7](/writeups/2020/day/7/#rule-1-always-start-with-your-base-case) or Al Sweigart's [Recursive Book of Recursion](https://nostarch.com/recursive-book-recursion).

 Our base case when there's only a single number left in the list.
 Otherwise, there's at least 2.
 We should perform the first operation on them and then recurse with the result as the first item in the array.
 Python's `*` operator makes it easy to pop the front item(s) off a list:

 ```py
 from typing import Callable, Sequence